 Individuals can choose to continue their education in their craft by pursuing a bachelor's degree in acting, theatre or a related field.
 Bachelor's degree programs can expand on previously learned techniques and knowledge.

-According to the U.S. Bureau of Labor Statistics (BLS), the median hourly wage earned by actors was $18.80 in May 2015.
-The motion picture and video industries employed more actors than any other industry in 2015, and paid an average hourly rate of $40.86.
-The employment of actors is expected to grow by 10% between 2014 and 2024, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the median hourly wage earned by actors was $17.54 in May 2018.
+The motion picture and video industries employed more actors than any other industry in 2018, and paid an average hourly rate of $31.38.
+The employment of actors is expected to have little to no change by 1% between 2018 and 2028, per the BLS.